christianwiedemann/jsonata-w/README.md

-# JSONata AI Tool
+# JSONata Workflow (jsonata-w)

-A command-line utility to assist AI agents in transforming and inspecting JSON files.
+The **w** stands for **Workflow**.
+A command-line utility optimized to assist AI agents in transforming and inspecting JSON files, but equally powerful for manual workflows.

 ## Commands